Cycle9898/OC_Projet-14_Wealth-Health_React-Custom-Dropdown-Lib/README.md

 Additionally, it appears in the closed drop-down list when no options have been chosen.

+If "displayedValue" is an empty string, it will be updated, if possible, with the first option's value from "optionArray".

 Afterwards, it will store the value from the chosen option from the list.

 * **setDisplayedValue**: